We are all just walking each other home

 In my current role, I serve to educate and support my community in dealing with end of life processes.
 This includes providing services as an end of life doula, a death educator, mentor and advocate, to assist with pre-planning end of life options, running workshops and providing space for grief journeying and expression of emotions through grief circles.

 My formal qualifications include a diploma of counselling, a post graduate qualification in palliative care, and a degree in applied theatre (performance) and I am a current member of the Australian Funeral Celebrants Association.
-I have worked previously as a Funeral Director, volunteered with hospice, as a volunteer with a not for profit supporting people living with chronic illness, have hosted Death Cafes, facilitated educational workshops and information sessions, led dramatherapy workshops, alongside consistently upskilling with diverse reading, industry relevant training, workshops and professional development.
+I have worked previously as a Funeral Director, volunteered with hospice, as a volunteer with a not for profit supporting people living with chronic illness, have hosted Death Cafes, facilitated educational workshops and information sessions, led dramatherapy workshops, volunteered with disability, alongside consistently upskilling with diverse reading, industry relevant training, workshops and professional development.

 With a benevolent work ethic, my specific qualifications, hands on industry experience and a unique personal background, I am a compassionate and relatable guide and companion for those facing their end of life.